tavsec/raycast-bcrypt/README.md

-# Bcrypt
+# Hasher

-Generate Bcrypt hash of a given string
+Raycasts plugin, which generates a hash of a string with selected hashing algorithm.